10 worst Microsoft Excel practices

 So here it goes, starting with the worst:

-Tables (like years on the left column months on the top row) are nice for a visual report, but the data cannot be used in any other way.
+Cross tabs (contingency tables, like e.g. years on the left column and months on the top row) are nice for a visual report, but the data cannot be used in any other way.
 If you’ve read my recent article about the TableToListConverter, you know why.
 Excel is an excellent analyzer of data, as long as this data is organized in rows (lists), much like a database.

 2. Using cell references